This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Answer: Storage engine is a database component that manages how data is stored, both in memory and on disk.
 In order to perform better for specific workloads, MongoDB supports multiple storage engines.
 In-Memory Storage Engine and WiredTiger are two storage engines used by MongoDB.

-• WiredTiger storage engine provides features such as document level concurrency model, checkpoint, and compression.
+- WiredTiger storage engine provides features such as a document-level concurrency model, checkpoints, and compression.

-Q #23) Explain the function of index in MongoDB.
+Q #23) Explain the function of an index in MongoDB.

-Answer: Indexes store a small portion of the data set in easy to traverse (move back and forth) form.
-The value of a specific field or set of fields is stored by index in the order of value of the field specified by index.
+Answer: Indexes store a small portion of the data set in an easy-to-traverse (move back and forth) form.
+The value of a specific field or set of fields is stored by index in the order of the value of the field specified by index.

-In absence of an Index, MongoDB has to scan each document in the collection to fetch those documents that match the query statement. _id also known as object Id is the default index MongoDB creates for every collection.
+In the absence of an index, MongoDB has to scan each document in the collection to fetch those documents that match the query statement. _id, also known as object Id is the default index MongoDB creates for every collection.

-The syntax to create index in MongoDB is as follows:
+The syntax to create an index in MongoDB is:

-Q #24) List the difference between MongoDB and CouchDB.
+Q #24) List the differences between MongoDB and CouchDB.

-Answer: Both MongoDB and CouchDB are document based databases.
-The difference between them are listed below:
+Answer: Both MongoDB and CouchDB are document-based databases.
+The differences between them are listed below:

 Q #25) List the differences between MongoDB and Cassandra.

-Answer: MongoDB is document based whereas Cassandra is a wide column-based database.
-The difference between them are as listed below:
+Answer: MongoDB is document-based, whereas Cassandra is a wide column-based database.
+The difference between them is:

 Answer: There are a couple of ways data integrity can be achieved in MongoDB

-• Changing the value of the numeric field by specified amount with $inc.
+- Changing the value of the numeric field by a specified amount with $inc.

 Q #27) Describe MongoDB replica Set Master vs Slave.

-Answer: Master-slave replication is used for MongoDB methods such as backup, failover, read scaling.
-Setup of this replication mode has 2 steps, start a master node and one or more slave nodes with the master address.
+Answer: Master-slave replication is used for MongoDB methods such as backup, failover, and read scaling.
+The setup of this replication mode has 2 steps: start a master node and one or more slave nodes with the master address.

-Use Mongo shell at command line type in order to start master run mongod –master.
+Use the Mongo shell at the command line, type to start master runmongod –master.

-Type at the command line in order to start slave run mongod –slave –source master_address, here master_address is the location of the master node.
+Type at the command line to start the slave runmongod –slave –source master_address, where master_address is the location of the master node.

-Q #28) Explain why 32 bit MongoDB version is not suitable for production.
+Q #28) Explain why the 32-bit MongoDB version is not suitable for production.

 Answer: CRUD is the abbreviation as explained C- Create, R – Read, U – Update, and D – Delete.

-The commands for each of these operations are as below:
+The commands for each of these operations are as follows:

 C – Create – db.collection_name.insert();